tccodes-repo/intro-to-docker/README.md

 ### Hello World

-As with any new development technology Docker has a `hello-world` image you can use to make sure your [Docker] environment is setup correctly.
+Yes [Docker] comes with the infamous **Hello World** example.
+They provide an image tagged `hello-world` that can be used to test your docker installation.

 Run the following command